• Skip to primary navigation

 Love This Recipe?Click On A Star To Rate It!

-4.91 from 31 reviews
+5 from 78 reviews

-This easy to make Panda Express Beijing Beef copycat recipe is just what you need to enjoy the popular sweet and tangy beef entree at home!
-Strips of flank steak are wok fried until wonderfully crispy, then the peppers and onion are stir fried with garlic and tossed in the Beijing sauce!
-The sweet and sour flavor of the sauce is also perfect for dipping, or making Beijing chicken!
+This easy-to-make Panda Express Beijing Beef copycat recipe is just what you need to enjoy the popular sweet and tangy beef entree at home.
+Strips of flank steak are wok-fried until wonderfully crispy, then the peppers and onion are stir-fried with garlic and tossed in the Beijing sauce.
+The sweet and sour flavor of the sauce is also perfect for dipping or making Beijing chicken!

-Author | Angela
+Author | Angela Latimer

 Servings: 4 servings